mytestbed/omf_rc_shm/README.md

 ## Usage

-OmfRc with SHM extension should start up automatically during boot.
+The RC with SHM extension should start up automatically during boot.

 However, if you need to start it manually you may use the command `omf_rc -c <path_to_config_file>`